industrial-edge/upload-app-to-iem-with-iectl/README.md

 ### Used components

 - Industrial Edge Device V 1.2.0-56
-- Industrial Edge Management V 1.2.16
+- Industrial Edge Management V 1.5.5-2
-- IE App Publisher CLI V 1.2.8
+- IECTL V 2.7.10
 - VM Ubuntu 20.04
-- Docker 19.03.13
+- Docker 20.10.17

 ## Installation steps

-To create shell script with IE App Publisher CLI commands to automatically upload app to IEM, follow the steps in [docs](./docs/installation.md).
-The documentation describes how to install IE App Publisher CLI on Ubuntu distribution version of Linux and how to run a shell script to upload new application version to your IEM.
+To create shell script with IECTL commands to automatically upload app to IEM, follow the steps in [docs](./docs/installation.md).
+The documentation describes how to install IECTL on Ubuntu distribution version of Linux and how to run a shell script to upload new application version to your IEM.
 The application used for this example is a simple web server hosting by nginx.

 ## Documentation